Dynatrace Inc. (DT) and the Battle of Fundamentals vs. Technicals

 Sponsored

-The average price from analysts is $63.71, which is $17.66 above the current price.
 DT currently public float of 195.25M and currently shorts hold a 4.12% ratio of that float.
-Today, the average trading volume of DT was 3.00M shares.
+Today, the average trading volume of DT was 3.01M shares.

 DT’s Market Performance